-First term college students will be enrolled in Learning Communities during the fall term.
-These communities are classes grouped together by major and designed to include courses in the chosen field of study.
+First term college students will be enrolled in Block Schedules during the fall term.
+These classes are grouped together by major and designed to include courses in the chosen field of study.
 For certain majors it is important to register for specific courses during the first term.
-Learning communities are also designed to help students become adjusted to college life by putting students in classes together so that friendships may be formed and lead to study groups.
+Block schedules are also designed to help students become adjusted to college life by putting students in classes together so that friendships may be formed and lead to study groups.